swatidantu/robocomp-blog-web/gsoc/2020/posts/rahul_katiyar/post02.md

 * Human-Robot interaction
 ***
 ### Activity Calender
-** Motive: **
+**Motive:**
 The Purpose to include this part in the GUI is to view and set event for the Robot.
 Using this we can instruct robot to perform specific task at specific time and location.

-** Requirement ** : This element require internet access, so make sure you have internet connectivity otherwise an error message will appear on terminal
+**Requirement** : This element require internet access, so make sure you have internet connectivity otherwise an error message will appear on terminal

 ```
 No internet connection detected
 Restart the application to to enable Activity Calendar
 ```
-It also require the client_secret.json which contains the api Key.
+It also require, the client_secret.json file which contains the api Key.

-** How This Element Works: **
+**How This Element Works:**
 To create a new activity select the date in the left side, and click on the new Activity button.
 This will popup a new dialog box

 ![](assets/activity_form.png)